MauPerera/WC-Marketplace/dc-woocommerce-multi-vendor/readme.txt

 * Feature - [wcmp_products id="VENDOR ID"] : New attribute for the shortcode that shows products of the vendor.

 = 2.2.2 =
-* Fix - "Report Abuse" link text can be changed.
+* Fixed: "Report Abuse" link text can be changed.
-* Fix - "Choose a Vendor" dropdown is fixed for bulk edit products.
+* Fixed:  "Choose a Vendor" dropdown is fixed for bulk edit products.
-* Fix - Fixed coupons issue, now coupon created for a product by a vendor could not be used for other vendors' product.
+* Fixed:  Fixed coupons issue, now coupon created for a product by a vendor could not be used for other vendors' product.
-* Fix - Fixed commission field in variation issue, now in case of variation, vendors could not edit the commission fields.
+* Fixed: Fixed commission field in variation issue, now in case of variation, vendors could not edit the commission fields.
-* Fix - Fixed shipping in variation issue, now in case of variable product, vendors could not use others' shipping classes.
+* Fixed:  Fixed shipping in variation issue, now in case of variable product, vendors could not use others' shipping classes.
-* Fix - Minor bug fixed when showing related products.
+* Fixed:  Minor bug fixed when showing related products.
 * Modified - Language files are modified to include more text strings.

 = 2.2.1 =
-* Add - Filter to allow addition of new payment mode.
+* Added: Filter is added to add new payment mode for his/her store.
-* Add - Filter add new withdrawal mode for vendors.
+* Added: Filter is added to add new disbursal mode for admin
-* Fix - Bulk edit to assign shipping to multiple product by a vendor has been removed.
+* Fixed:  Bulk edit to assign shipping to multiple product by a vendor has been removed.
-* Modify - Minified file is generated for all css and js files.
+* Modified: Min file is generated for all css and js.

 = 2.2.0 =
 * Feature - Admin can do bulk edit and assign multiple products to vendors in one click.